-In a recent study, researchers found that children who had more screen-time were at an increased risk to show these symptoms:
+One study found that adolescents who had more screen time were at an increased risk to show these symptoms:

 While you may be tempted to relax on your technology limits when the cold keeps you in, hold fast, my friend.
 Keep your technology limits in place and turn to alternatives that engage kids’ minds and bodies.
 The long-term payoff will be worth it!

 Sure, it may be daunting to bundle everyone up and get them out the door, but the effort will pay off.
-This short-term frustration of managing the hats, gloves and jackets will diminish as your kids burn energy on a giant outdoor playground or at another fun socially-distanced activity.
+The short-term frustration of managing the hats, gloves, and jackets will diminish as your kids burn energy on a giant outdoor playground or at another fun activity.